zilbi/academic-foundations/python-coursework/watchlist-api/README.md

 ## Overview

-Advanced Python coursework project: a REST API for a personal movie watchlist service.
+A Python backend coursework project implementing a REST API for a personal movie watchlist service.
 The project models genres, movies, users, reviews, and per-user bookmarks, then exposes them through FastAPI endpoints backed by PostgreSQL and SQLAlchemy.

 ## Project highlights